factly/kavach/website/docs/core-concepts/space.md

 # Space

 Space is the lowest level entity in Kavach.
-As of now, space is created with a view to manage website entities.
-It has attributes like site title, site description, site URL and meta data related to the site.
-Along with this a user can also add scripts in the space in the form of header and footer code.
+It acts as a multitenancy component in application.
+You can divide the application into multiple spaces.
 #### Similar to Application, Space also has following entities:
 - **Users**
 - **Tokens**